GerardGurgui/ApiRest_jwt_Roles/README.md

 - `Player`: Represents a player in the game.
 Each player has a set of roles and can throw dice.
 - `Dice`: Represents a dice throw.
 Each dice throw is associated with a player.
 - `Roles`: Represents the roles a player can have.
-The roles can be 'user' or 'admin'.
+The roles can be 'user', 'admin' or 'superAdmin'.

+## Services

+The application has the following main services:

+- `AuthService`: Handles the authentication of users.
+- `AdminService`: Handles the operations that can be performed by users with the 'admin' or 'superAdmin' role.

 ## Endpoints

-The application exposes the following endpoints:

-- `POST /players/add`: Creates a new player.
+### PlayerController

 - `GET /players/get/findAll`: Gets all players.
 - `GET /players/get/getById/{id}`: Gets a player by their ID.
 - `GET /players/get/getByUsername/{username}`: Gets a player by their username.
 - `PUT /players/updatePlayer/{id}`: Updates a player.
+- `POST /players/dice/throw/{id}`: A player throws the dice.
+- `GET /players/dice/get/{id}`: Gets all dice throws of a player.
-- `DELETE /players/delete/{id}`: Deletes a player.
+- `DELETE /players/dice/deleteThrows/{id}`: Deletes all dice throws of a player.

+### AdminController

+- `POST /admin/{playerId}/{rolename}`: Modifies the role of a player.
 Only users with the 'admin' role can do this.
-- `POST /players/dice/throw/{id}`: A player throws the dice.
-- `DELETE /players/dice/delete/{id}`: Deletes all dice throws of a player.
+- `DELETE /admin/deleteUser/{idToDelete}`: Deletes a player.
+Only users with the 'admin' role can do this.

+### AuthController

+- `POST /api/auth/login`: Logs in a player and returns a JWT token.
-- `POST /players/roles/add/{playerId}/{rolename}`: Adds a role to a player.
+- `POST /api/auth/register`: Registers a new player.

+## Tests

+The application includes tests for the services and controllers.
+The tests use JUnit and Mockito.
+The tests cover the following:

+- `PlayerServiceTest`: Tests the methods in the `PlayerService`.
+- `DiceServiceTest`: Tests the methods in the `DiceService`.
+- `AuthServiceTest`: Tests the methods in the `AuthService`.
+- `AdminServiceTest`: Tests the methods in the `AdminService`.
+- `UserDetailsServiceImplTest`: Tests the `loadUserByUsername` method in the `UserDetailsServiceImpl`, including the case where the user is not found in the database and the username matches 'superAdmin'.